 The currently unaired episodes really expand on the grojband universe, how so?
 Well there is some continuity from previous episodes, the Newmans making bigger appearances, more experimental songs , and expanding on Laney's crush on Corey.

-Another one for Bryn in the episode "Girl Fest" where Laney really delivers emotion with her rage filled Take That song.
+Another one for Bryn in the episode "Girl Fest" where Laney really delivers emotion with her rage filled Take That song, "You're So Untrue".

 For the first time in the series somebody else plays the Once an Episode song in "War and Peaceville" Nick Mallory and its...just wonderful.
 Intrestingly enough Graeme Cornies, Nick Mallory's voice actor, is an actual singer like Corey's and was the original voice of Corey.